UMainedynamics/SeidarT_Legacy/README.md

 cd /path/to/parent/directory
 ~~~

-to where you would like SEISART to be located then clone the files from *github*
+to where you would like SeidarT to be located then clone the files from *github*

 ~~~
-git clone git@github.com:sbernsen/SEISART.git
+git clone git@github.com:sbernsen/SeidarT.git
 ~~~

-This will create a folder named **SEISART** that contains all executables and modules.
-Change directories to the **SEISART** folder
+This will create a folder named **SeidarT** that contains all executables and modules.
+Change directories to the **SeidarT** folder

 ~~~
-cd SEISART
+cd SeidarT
 ~~~

 and run the install file